-When hearing the word ‘NICU’, the first image that appears in your mind are cute babies in incubators wearing tiny hats.
+When hearing the word “NICU,” the first image that appears in your mind is cute babies in incubators wearing tiny hats.
 If your family or friends experience the birth of a preemie, then the reality of a baby who needs specialized medical care really hits home.
 As an architect and a medical planner, the connection to a Neonatal Intensive Care Unit (NICU) patient and family changed the entire design project approach for me.
-These words from a new mom in the NICU will always resonate with me “a child, the size of your hand, with a heart the size of a grape, and a hole in their heart the size of a pea.”
+These words from a new mom in the NICU will always resonate with me — “a child, the size of your hand, with a heart the size of a grape, and a hole in their heart the size of a pea.”

 While many details of architecture are only seen as lines and text, the true caring within our work is helping the frailest patients.
 I was fortunate to be part of the Zimmerman team that designed an impactful project for the Children’s Wisconsin – Milwaukee NICU.
 This NICU is the largest in Wisconsin and cares for over 700 babies each year.
-To achieve the project’s highest goal – creating an environment that supports the growth and safe development of these tiny patients, our team incorporated several innovative design features.
+To achieve the project’s highest goal — creating an environment that supports the growth and safe development of these tiny patients — our team incorporated several innovative design features.

 Proper Hand Washing

 Infection control is paramount in the NICU, where the patients are still developing immune systems and are vulnerable to infections.
 At the entry of the renovated NICU, care providers and visitors alike are required to wash their hands.
 To ensure that everyone washes for the proper amount of time, the design team incorporated color-changing lights at the hands-free sinks.
 While the light color slowly rotates through the color spectrum, you wash your hands until the starting color returns.
-The colorful cycle of the lights helps to ensure that family and visitors wash thoroughly for the appropriate length of time.
+The colorful cycle of the lights helps to ensure that families and visitors wash thoroughly for the appropriate length of time.

 Controlling light levels and providing highly adjustable lighting is critical in NICU design.
 Designing a lighting system that can cycle and provide levels of light appropriate for day and night is beneficial for infants as well as care providers and families.
-In the article, Reducing Noise in the Neonatal Intensive Care Unit, the authors state, “Several research studies have shown that compared to infants who remained in constant light or constant darkness, infants exposed to cycled light (bright during the day and dim at night) spent more time sleeping while in the NICU and after discharge, had a greater rate of weight gain while in the NICU and after discharge, were able to be fed orally sooner, spent fewer days on the ventilator, and displayed enhanced motor coordination.”
+In the article, Reducing Noise in the Neonatal Intensive Care Unit, the authors state, “Several research studies have shown that compared to infants who remained in constant light or constant darkness, infants exposed to cycled light (bright during the day and dim at night) spent more time sleeping while in the NICU, and after discharge, had a greater rate of weight gain while in the NICU, were able to be fed orally sooner, spent fewer days on the ventilator, and displayed enhanced motor coordination.”

 Proximity to Daylight

 The NICU expansion project was a challenging renovation within an existing facility.
 To maximize the available space, some patient rooms are located on the interior of the unit, without exterior windows.
 This clinically approved location has a benefit for the smallest patients who are sensitive to daylight.
-Many studies have shown the positive effects of daylight for hospital patients and visitors, but daylight can have a negative effect on NICU patients.
+Many studies have shown the positive effects of daylight on hospital patients and visitors, but daylight can have a negative effect on NICU patients.
 Direct sunlight can reduce visibility in the NICU and may even harm the developing retina of the infant.
 When the babies reach 34 weeks, they can be moved to windowed patient rooms to further develop their circadian rhythm and natural light responses.
-At the patient rooms with exterior windows, daylighting levels are controlled with window treatments.
-To ensure that families still have connections to daylight and views to the outside during their time in the NICU, the family kitchen and lounge have exterior windows.
+In the patient rooms with exterior windows, daylighting levels are controlled with window treatments.
+To ensure that families still have connections to daylight and views of the outside during their time in the NICU, the family kitchen and lounge have exterior windows.